-The Coast Guard may help you save money when paying back student loans.
+The military may help you save money when paying back student loans.
 The Paying off Student Loans Handout has information about options and programs.
-Take advantage of the Servicemembers Civil Relief Act to lower the interest rate to 6% on student loans you incurred before joining the Coast Guard.
+Take advantage of the Servicemembers Civil Relief Act to lower the interest rate to 6% on student loans you incurred before joining the Navy.